 Pantene saw an opportunity, like every other large company, to take advantage of consumers wanting safer and more environmentally safe products.
-So instead of cleaning up the products they already sell (like J&J did with their new “Natural” line of baby shampoo) they add a “natural” product line to their arsenal to draw you in.
-To make it seem like they are really trying, Pantene claims their Nature Fusion shampoo is packaged in a 59% plant based plastic bottle – but not the cap.
+So instead of cleaning up the products they already sell (like J&J did with their new “Natural” line of baby shampoo), they add a “natural” product line to their arsenal to draw you in.
+To make it seem like they are trying, Pantene claims their Nature Fusion shampoo is packaged in a 59% plant-based plastic bottle – but not the cap.
 Wow!
 All 59% of it?
-You really must love the planet, Pantene.
+You really must love the planet Pantene.

 This is an ingredients list for their new Nature Fusion shampoo:

 Water, Sodium Laureth Sulfate, Sodium Chloride, Cocamidopropyl Betaine, Sodium Xylene Sulfonate, Cocamide MEA, Cassia Hydroxypropyltrimonium Chloride, Aloe Barbadensis Leaf Juice Powder, Calendula (Calendula Officinalis) Flower Extract, Zingiber Officinale (Ginger) Root Extract (Ginger), Panthenol, Panthenyl Ethyl Ether, Citric Acid, Dimethiconol, Fragrance, Sodium Benzoate, Disodium EDTA, Methylchloroisothiazolinone, Methylisothiazolinone, Sodium Citrate, Yellow 5, Orange 4

 Breakdown Of the Chemicals Found In a “Green” Shampoo

 - So we’ve got SLS : classified as a skin irritant and has 1,4-dioxane contamination concerns – which is a carcinogen